US/DS Light Blinking: Causes and Fixes

 Perform a Factory Reset

 Consult your modem manual for the proper reset procedure.
-In most cases, it involves pressing and holding the reset button on the back until lights flash.
+In most cases, press and hold the reset button until the LEDs flash, then release.
 This returns settings to factory default.

-For Arris modems, hold the reset button for over 8 seconds.
+For Arris modems, hold the reset button until lights flash in accordance with the model’s manual.

-You can reset the Spectrum modem by holding the button for at least 15 seconds.
+You can reset the Spectrum modem by following the steps in your device guide.

-You can reset the Xfinity modem by holding the button for at least 15-20 seconds.
+You can reset the Xfinity modem using the manufacturer‑recommended hold time for your model.

-You can reset the AT&T router by holding the button for at least 15-20 seconds.
+You can reset the AT&T router by using the hold time specified in the device manual.

 Power Cycle Before and After

-Be sure to power cycle your modem before and after a factory reset to clear out residual connection issues.
-Allow several minutes for the reset process to fully complete.
+Power cycle your modem before and after a factory reset to clear residual issues.
+Allow several minutes for the reset to fully complete and for US/DS (or Online) to go solid.

 Step 6: Reduce Bandwidth Congestion

-• Stagger times for data-heavy gaming, video or VPN sessions
+• Stagger data‑heavy gaming, video, or VPN sessions

 Step 7: Update Modem/Router Firmware

-Set a routine calendar reminder to recheck every 2-3 months.
+Set a calendar reminder to review router firmware every 2–3 months.

 Step 8: Contact Your ISP